DRIVING THE SANI PASS SOUTH AFRICA

 We drove from the campsite back to the Lodge and walked to a viewpoint overlooking the Sani Pass.

-Waves of fog were being pushed up the Pass towards us but we had some fleeting views of the road and the descent.
+Waves of fog were being pushed up the Pass towards us and we had lucky to catch some fleeting views of the road and the descent.

 LET THE SANI PASS DRIVE BEGIN

-With the prediction of rain later in the morning, we decided we would have to attempt the descent pretty soon.
+With the prediction of rain later in the morning, we decided we would have to attempt the descent sooner than later.

 The first challenge though was actually locating the Lesotho Border Control immigration office.
 The thick fog completely covered any and all signs.

-However, we eventually found the way when a 4wd stopped behind us and the passengers made their way to a small building close by the road.
+However, we eventually found the way when a 4wd stopped behind us and the passengers made their way to a small building close by the road (it was a corrugated iron shack similar to the image below).

 We quickly followed suit.
-We half expected one of the officials to ask, and they didn’t if we were driving a 4×4 but I can only assume that they were thinking you wouldn’t be driving the Sani Pass without one.
-It is actually a legal requirement for driving the Sani Pass.
+We half expected one of the officials to ask (they didn’t) if we were driving a 4×4 but I can only assume that they were thinking you wouldn’t be driving the Sani Pass without one.
+So you know, it’s actually a legal requirement for driving the Sani Pass.

 With passports stamped, we tentatively started the gravel road descent into the fog on the first part of the Sani Pass drive.

-We could see just a few metres ahead and there was no way to judge our driving lines, so we pulled to the roadside and waited.
+We could see just a few metres ahead and we couldn’t judge our driving lines.
+Off we pulled to the roadside and played the waiting game. it was definitely the safe option.

 FOLLOW THE LEADER ON THE SANI PASS DRIVE

-Shelley and I quickly agreed that following one of the locals would surely be a smart move.
+Shelley and I gave each other a look and quickly agreed that following one of the locals would surely be a smart move.
 We considered this a safe-ish bet and played follow the leader.

 A few times on the descent, we noticed that all the van’s passengers had to alight from the vehicle and take to foot while the van crossed the waterways.
 Obviously, ground clearance was an issue.